Psyoung0405/Psyoung0405/README.md

 ### Hi there 👋
+I'm sinyoung.
+I'm majoring in an English education.
+I'm learning a Python code for the first time.

 <!--
 **Psyoung0405/Psyoung0405** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.